Malcolm Macdonald

 Malcolm Ian Macdonald (born 7 January 1950) is an English former professional footballer, manager and media figure.
-Nicknamed 'Supermac', Macdonald was a quick, powerfully built prolific goalscorer.
+Nicknamed "Supermac", Macdonald was a quick, powerfully built and prolific goalscorer.
 He played for Fulham, Luton Town, Newcastle United, Arsenal and England.
-Macdonald is Newcastle United's fifth highest goalscorer of all time.
+Macdonald is Newcastle's fifth-highest goalscorer of all time.
 He was top scorer in the English First Division with Newcastle in 1975 and with Arsenal in 1977.

 Club career

 Early years and Fulham

 Born in Finlay Street, Fulham, Macdonald attended the same school (Sloane Grammar school on Hortensia Rd in Chelsea) as former Genesis and GTR guitarist Steve Hackett.
 Macdonald started his career as a full back before switching to centre forward.
 He started his career at Barnet.
 After playing for non-league side Tonbridge, his schoolboy hero Bobby Robson paid £1,000 to sign him for Fulham in 1968 just after their relegation from the Football League First Division.